vriesm060/react-native-course/README.md

   .catch(err => console.log(err));
 ```

-In the homescreen we can then get the token back from the storage:
+In the homescreen I can then get the token back from the storage:
 ```
 const loadProfile = async () => {
   const token = await AsyncStorage.getItem('token');